EdDataScienceEES/tutorial-EllieBestington/Data/README.md

-This file contains data used for the tutorial.
+### This file contains the CSV file needed for completion of the Interpreting Linear Models tutorial.